-Kirsten Gagnaire is a social entrepreneurship and innovation pioneer with over 20 years of proven experience in global health concept-to-execution program leadership, specifically in cross-sector partnership global health, digital development, and gender issues.Full bio
+Kirsten Gagnaire is a social entrepreneurship and innovation pioneer with more than 20 years of proven experience in global health concept-to-execution program leadership, specifically in cross-sector partnership with global health, digital development, and gender issues.Full bio

 Role at FSG

 Kirsten leads the Global Health and Digital Development work at FSG, bringing her experience with global multi-sector organizations including large bilateral governments, corporate, United Nations, and grassroots stakeholders.
 As a champion for the use of technology for social impact, she brings a depth of understanding of the use of digital tools to advance programmatic effectiveness and connect with the hardest to reach populations.

 Most recently, Kirsten was the executive director of the Mobile Alliance for Maternal Action (MAMA), a public private partnership housed at the UN Foundation, focused on using mobile phones to get vital health information into the hands of women.
 This work reached over 8 million of the hardest to reach women in India, Bangladesh, Nigeria, and South Africa and remains the most highly scaled mobile development project globally.
 Prior to this work, Kirsten was the Ghana country director for the Grameen Foundation and led the initial implementation of the MOTECH work, connecting pregnant mothers and community health care workers with health-related information and automated medical data.
 She was also the founder of the Social Enterprise Group, a thought leader and pioneer in the social innovation and entrepreneurship space for nearly 10 years.
 Earlier in her career, Kirsten was the director of strategic planning for the Casey Family Programs and was a public health and child welfare systems consultant at KPMG Peat Marwick.